GovWifi/govwifi-tech-docs/source/documentation/set_up.md

 ## Sign up for incident alerts

-Subsribe to updates on the [GovWifi status page](https://status.wifi.service.gov.uk/) to be notified when there's an incident.
+Subscribe to updates on the [GovWifi status page](https://status.wifi.service.gov.uk/) to be notified when there's an incident.

 It's best to sign up using the shared, monitored email address you entered on GovWifi admin.

 ## Create a plan to deal with a GovWifi outage

-If GovWifi is critical for your organisation, create a business continuity plan so you can still provide internet access in your buildings if there’s a problem with GovWifi.
+If GovWifi is critical for your organisation, you must create and regularly test a business continuity plan so you can still provide internet access in your buildings if there’s a problem with GovWifi.

 We should be able to resolve most incidents within a few hours.
 However, in the unlikely event that there’s a catastrophic failure of our infrastructure, it could take up to 5 days to restore the service.